 Sixth Man Marketing Open Gym

-It’s no surprise that we’re pretty big basketball fans.
+It’s no surprise that we’re pretty big basketball fans here at Sixth Man Marketing.
 In addition to loving to watch basketball, we love to play as well.
-Growing up we’d seek out the best open gym games in town and try to learn from the best players around.
+Growing up we’d seek out the best open gym games in town and try to learn from the best players in the area.
 It was usually pretty loose.
-But sometimes a coach would be there, sometimes former players, other times mentors just a few years older from our own school.
+Sometimes a coach would be there, sometimes former players, other times mentors just a few years older from our own school.
 It was a great opportunity to play, learn, and have some fun.

 Sixth Man Marketing is starting our own version of open gym focused on online marketing.
 Come on down and talk shop with other business owners and hear the latest online marketing strategies, tactics, and tips.
 This isn’t just one-way instruction.
 While we’ll have a formal topic each week, we’re encouraging input from other online marketing folks and business owners in our community.